The LSST-DESC 3x2pt Tomography Optimization Challenge: Theory

 We evaluate these at 100 $\ell$ values from $\ell_\mathrm{min}=100$ to $\ell_\mathrm{max}=2000$.

 We use a Gaussian estimate for the covariance \citep{takada_jain}; this also incorporates the number of galaxies in the sample:

-where $D^{ij}_\ell = C^{ij}_\ell + N^{ij}_\ell$, $\Delta_\ell$ is the size in $\ell$ of the binned spectra, and we assume an $f_\mathrm{sky}=0.25$.
+where $D^{ij}_\ell = C^{ij}_\ell + N^{ij}_\ell$, $\Delta\ell$ is the size in $\ell$ of the binned spectra, and we assume an $f_\mathrm{sky}=0.25$.
 The noise spectra are:

-where $n_i$ is the angular number density of galaxies in bin $i$ (we asssume equally weighted galaxies, and a total number density over all bins of 20 galaxies per square arcminute) and $\sigma_e=0.26$, roughly matching that found in previous surveys \citep{des,kids,hsc}.
+where $n_i$ is the angular number density of galaxies in bin $i$ (we asssume equally weighted galaxies, and a total number density over all bins of 20 galaxies per square arcminute) and $\sigma_{ei}=0.26$ per shear component, giving $\sigma_{e,\mathrm{tot}} = 0.37$, roughly matching that found in previous surveys \citep{des,desy3a,desy3b,kids,hsc}.

+This model does not include a number of theoretical effects that will be important in real data, including intrinsic alignments, non-Gaussian covariance, and a range of effects on spectra at small scales, like non-linear bias and beyond-Limber effects.
+Collectively these effects mean that our tests are exaggerating the constraining power of small-scale signals, and increasing all our metrics (especially as our $\ell$ range is fixed with $z$).
+Although this unrealistic aspect mostly affects algorithms equally, the relation between redshift, angle, and physical scale means that the exaggeration is especially strong for low redshift, and so it could plausibly favour methods that create narrower bins in that range.